’90 Day Fiancé’: Caesar Says Relationship With Maria Was A ‘Game’

 The third season of TLC’s 90 Day Fiance: Before the 90 Days introduced viewers to Caesar, a 46-year-old nail technician living in Jacksonville, North Carolina, and his Ukrainian girlfriend, Maria.
 Caesar and Maria have been in a long-distance relationship for over five years, but the nail technician now thinks he was played, according to a report from InTouch Weekly.

 Throughout his time on the series, Caesar made it clear that he believed Maria was his soulmate.
-He also explained that he had never met the woman, but had already sent her over $40,000 despite being warned by concerned friends and family.
-As the show went on, he decided to arrange a romantic trip to Mexico for Maria and sent her the money to book a ticket but she refused.
+He also explained that he had never met the woman, but had already sent her over $40,000, despite being warned by concerned friends and family.
+As the show went on, he decided to arrange a romantic trip to Mexico for Maria and sent her the money to book a ticket, but she refused.
 Eventually, Caesar took matters into his own hands and booked the ticket himself.

 He then flew to Mexico with the hope that Maria would join him in a few days.
 Unfortunately, the Ukrainian woman did not show up.
 When Caesar contacted her, she explained that her flight was canceled.
 Caesar later learned that the ticket was never actually booked because he didn’t have enough money in his account.
 The nail technician assured his girlfriend that he would fix the issue and get her on the next available flight, but she refused and ended the relationship.